sandra-selezen/web-studio/README.md

 # WebStudio

-- Responsive **WebStudio** Website Using HTML, CSS And JavaScript
+- Responsive website with **burger navigation menu** for mobile.
-- Developed with the mobile first methodology, then for desktop
+- Used semantic markup and accessibility.

 ![preview](./images/preview.png)